 What about when babies going to be nude?

 The classic nude baby shot is always a popular and classic choice.
 We have a wide selection of swaddles drapes, props and poses we use to ensure a degree of dignity for the baby.
 However, to get the best out of your session here are a few things to think about beforehand.

 Its best to loosen your baby’s diaper and clothing before the photo session.
 This gives those little imprint marks time to disappear.

 Birthmarks and blemishes.
-All children pick up little scraps and bruises from time to time.
-This is generally not a problem and can be removed in photoshop.
-However if there is a larger birthmark you would like us remove (or leave) please let us know.
+We do not normally remove birthmarks but all children pick up little scraps and bruises from time to time.
+This is generally not a problem and can be removed in post production.
+If there is a larger birthmark you prefer us remove or a small one we may mistake as a temporary blemish please let us know.

 What clothes to wear for Mum and Dad?

 We strongly encourage both parents to come along and take part in the fun.
 In many cases this is the first opportunity to get that memorable photo of you all as a new family – usually one or the other is taking the photos!
 Clothing should of course reflect your personal style but also remain sympathetic to the star of the show, your little baby.